hanyangl/compiler/README.md

 # Output: Hello world!
 ```

-3. Amazing!
+3. Congratulations!
 You have created your first code in Sflyn.

 ## Wiki
 You can find more about how to works Sflynlang and its syntax on our [wiki](https://github.com/sflynlang/compiler/wiki).